 In order to qualify for compensation, you must be able to prove that the dog’s owner was negligent.
 This means that they knew or should have known that their dog was dangerous, and they failed to take appropriate measures to keep others safe.
 For example, if the owner knew that their dog had a history of biting people, but they did not keep it on a leash or provide adequate warning to others, they may be held liable for any resulting injuries.
 If you have been injured by a dog, contact our Suffolk County Dog Bite Lawyers at Winkler Kurtz, LLP to discuss your case.
 We will review the facts of your case and help you determine if you are eligible for compensation.

-Contact Our Suffolk County Dog Bite Lawyers Today
+Contact Our Long Island Dog Bite Lawyers Today

 If you or a loved one has been bitten by a dog, contact our Suffolk County Dog Bite Lawyers at Winkler Kurtz, LLP today.
 We have extensive experience handling these types of cases, and we will not hesitate to fight for the compensation you deserve.
 Call us now at (631) 928-8000 or fill out our online form to schedule a free consultation.